givensuman/colorblind-theme/README.md

 <h1>Colorblind Theme</h1>
 </div>

 ## Color-blind friendly syntax highlighting for VSCode

-A dark theme designed to create meaningful syntax highlighting for every kind of hacker.
+## A dark theme designed to create meaningful syntax highlighting for every kind of hacker.
-Its design philosophy is based on the work of [Paul Tol](https://personal.sron.nl/~pault/).

----
 ![code_screenshot](https://github.com/givensuman/colorblind-theme/blob/main/images/screenshot.png?raw=true)

 ---

 If you would like to contribute, check out the github repository [here](https://github.com/givensuman/colorblind-theme).
 You can also check out the [website](https://colorblind-theme.netlify.app/)!

 <p align="center">Happy hacking! 🐱‍💻</p>